-In New South Wales - Spectators are limited to one parent/person per participant (where practicable) at KNSW Sanctioned Events - and total numbers should not exceed 500 PERSONS; and
+In New South Wales - Spectators are NO LONGER limited to one parent/person per participant (where practicable) at KNSW Sanctioned Events - and total numbers should not exceed 500 PERSONS; and

-In the ACT - Spectators are limited to a total maximum of 100 at a KNSW Sanctioned Event.
-This 100 excludes participants/officials.
-There is still a cap of 100 total participants in place per event in the ACT.
+In the ACT - Community Sporting Events are limited to a total maximum of 200 people at a KNSW Sanctioned Event.
+This 200 excludes participants/officials.

 The Federal Governments’ National Principles for the Resumption of Sport and Recreation Activities, acknowledges that “…outdoor activities are a lower risk setting for COVID-19 transmission.”